At the art museum, they were giving lectures to several small groups of school children.

 The picture of the man and his toy contained a small pudgy man wearing a blue suit and a small blue cap, with a ball of twine around his hands and feet.

-All around him is a clutter of toys, as you looked into the picture you can see how Kutzik depicted different areas of his life.
+All around him is a clutter of toys.
+As you look into the picture, you can see how Kutzik depicted different areas of his life.
 There were circus clowns, trapeze artists, acrobats, monkeys, kites, small cars, dolls, and wind-up toys.

-The picture has varied shapes, rhythmic patterns, using colors of green red, blue, orange, yellow and neutral colors.
+The picture features varied shapes and rhythmic patterns, and uses green, red, blue, orange, yellow, and neutral colors.

-Kutzik has balance, first, you see the man and then he makes you go further into the painting to9 see all the pieces that represent all the clutter of his life.
+Kutzik has balance.
+First, you see the man, and then he leads you deeper into the painting to see all the pieces that represent the clutter of his life.

-Each area is a scene yet it interwinds together.
+Each area is a scene, yet it interweaves together.

-To me, it represents the man who has nor or will he ever grow up.
+To me, it represents the man who has not, nor will he ever, grow up.

-There were two very large pieces that were 12 X 20 feet that I enjoyed
+Two huge pieces were 12 X 20 feet, which I enjoyed

 One was the Symbiont Manned Autonomous Workstations (MAWS) 1987 by Paul Hudson,